-This Game of Thrones Shame costume DIY will give you a solid starting point for making a big splash this Halloween with a questionably laughable, and truly disturbing couples costume for Halloween.
-Either pairing a nun with an inflatable doll for solo party-goers, or trying your hand at a Game of Thrones Shame couples costume like we did here, will be par for the course in this year's top "Why didn't I think of that?" costume.
+This Game of Thrones Shame costume DIY will give you a solid starting point for making a big splash this Halloween with a questionably laughable, and truly disturbing Game of Thrones couples costume for Halloween.
+Either pairing a nun with an inflatable doll costume for solo party-goers or trying your hand at a Game of Thrones Shame costumes DIY like we did here, will be par for the course in this year's top "Why didn't I think of that?" costume.
 Without further ado, we bring you the finished product, along with a DIY list for pulling this costume off yourself!

 Game of Thrones 'Shame' Costume